Diversification: why is it important?

 Risk

 So far, so good.
-By diversifying, we have already managed to optimise our share portfolio.
+By diversifying, we have already managed to optimize our share portfolio.
 What would happen, though, if we went for another investment category?
-Let us take a closer look at the bonds.
+Let’s take a closer look at bonds.

-• Bonds: We are only investing in various bonds.
-We would usually be taking a very low risk of 4%, though this would give us our lowest return so far.
+• Global bonds: we only invest in various bonds.
+We would usually be taking a very low risk of 3.30 percent, although this would give us our lowest return so far, with an average of 1.80 per year.

-• 60% mix of shares, 40% bonds: we are combining our successful mix of shares with our safe bonds.
-This would produce the biggest return (thanks to the shares) at a significantly lower risk (thanks to the bonds).
+• 60 percent mix of shares, 40 percent bonds: we combine our successful mix of shares with our secure bonds.
+This would produce a relatively high return (thanks to the shares) at a significantly lower risk (thanks to the bonds).

 Investment categories/portfolios